aamoJL/LM2Notepad/README.md

 #|Meaning|Action
 -|-|-
-1 | Screenshot list | Drag and drop images to map grid, right click to delete a screenshot 2 | Map tools | Drag and drop icons to map
+1 | Screenshot list | Drag and drop images to map grid, right click to delete a screenshot 2 | Map tools | Drag and drop icons and text to map
 3 | Map list | Add and select maps, right click to delete a map 4 | Map | Right click to delete elements.
 Zoom and move the map with mouse wheel